Welcome to our guide to email marketing automation.

-If you're a beginner email marketer, you've probably spent a significant amount of your time trying to figure out the email marketing system.
-You might have tried something like ActiveCampaign or ConvertKit, but found that they were too complicated and costly.
+If you’re a beginner email marketer, you’ve probably spent significant time trying to figure out the email marketing system.
+You might have tried something like ActiveCampaign or ConvertKit, but they were too complicated and costly.
 Yes, they are.

 So you ended up using a WordPress email plugin like FluentCRM or the original MailPoet.

-First, email marketing is hard enough as it is without adding on to that complexity by having to learn how to integrate your CRM within WordPress and its related systems.
+First, email marketing is hard enough without adding to that complexity by having to learn how to integrate your CRM within WordPress and its related systems.

 Additionally, email marketing automation generally requires a fair amount of technical ability and if you are also trying to set up your email marketing emails for your blog then this can lead to major headaches down the road when something breaks because you’ve added on too many things and don’t know the source of the glitch.